Maize-Genetics-and-Genomics-Database/qTeller/README.md

 =======

-RNA-seq processing pipeline and modular web interface
+RNA-seq processing pipeline and modular web interface.

 For an examples of MaizeGDB's qTeller web interfaces visit
 <a href="http://qteller2.usda.iastate.edu">http://qteller2.usda.iastate.edu</a>